 The Royal Vauxhall Tavern has long been cherished by London's lesbian, gay and queer communities.
 It came close to closure in 2014 when it was purchased by property developers.
 A campaign group was established to prove the historic and cultural significance of the pub to the LGBTQ community.
 Whitmore’s large, highly detailed and meticulously hand-drawn map was commissioned as part of this campaign.

 It places the Tavern at the heart of South London’s queer landscape, and at the centre of an area rich in social, industrial and cultural history.
-The Plan was acquired by the Museum of London in 2019, and will have its first public outing on the evening of 21 February 2020.
-We'll reveal it as part of a panel discussion on London’s Queer Landscape, one of the Museum’s event’s for LGBTQ History Month.
+The Plan was acquired by the Museum of London in 2019, and had its first public outing in February 2020 as part of a panel discussion on London’s Queer Landscape.

 The Royal Vauxhall Tavern was built between 1860 and 1862, on the southwest corner of the former Vauxhall Pleasure Gardens.
 Although the Pleasure Gardens closed in 1859, part of the site's outline can be traced in the public park that now occupies the site.
 The area’s association with the queer community dates back to the early eighteenth century.
 The gardens attracted pleasure seekers while secluded areas gained a reputation as the site of romantic assignations.